 A centralised process for improved organisation and management

-For Rachael, the real standout benefit of using the Blackbullion funds management system has been the ability to organise everything in one central place, particularly with the influx of applications the centre is receiving as a result of the government’s additional hardship funding.
+For Rachael, the real standout benefit of using the Funds Management System has been the ability to organise everything in one central place, particularly with the influx of applications the centre is receiving as a result of the government’s additional hardship funding.

 Due to this additional funding, UCSE has given out more money in the last 5 months than ever before, which has created a lot of additional work for Rachael.
 Having one secure, online place where all information is stored in an organised way has proved invaluable.

-UCSE now manages four different funds in the Blackbullion funds management system.
+UCSE now manages four different funds in the FMS.
 Rachael cites the ability to assign statuses to applications, and filter according to these, as a particularly powerful tool.

 Accessibility for students